Moreland Awards 2018

 The Moreland Awards honour both individuals and groups who have worked towards enriching community life in Moreland.

-Winners of the awards were announced at a ceremony on Tuesday 3 October 2017.
+Winners of the 2018 Moreland Awards were announced at a ceremony on Tuesday 2 October 2018.

 Mayor’s Police Leadership Award

 Winner:Sergeant Lauren Lupi - Lauren joined the Victorian Police in September 2001 and has served the Moreland community since 2007.
 As a Uniform Sergeant Lauren is expected to take charge of a range of critical incidents.
 Lauren is highly regarded criminal investigator with a passion for investigating sexual and child abuse crimes.
 She approaches these very difficult investigations with vigour to identify and hold perpetrators to account, at the same time provide much needed empathy and support for her victims.

 Winner: Inner North Community Foundation - an independent community foundation that focuses on Moreland.
 The foundation was established in 2007 as an initiative of Into Work Australia, and provides funds for projects that create prosperous, connected and cohesive communities in the Melbourne’s Inner North, Particularly encouraging pathways to employment.
 To accept the award, we have some members from the organisation.

 Contribution to Arts and Culture Award

 Winner: Howard Norsetter - Several years ago, Moreland City Band faced a critical moment.
 Howard recognised that the old brass bandmodel was unviable and that, to survive and thrive in to the future.
 MorelandCity Band required fundamental reinvention.
 Now under his leadership the bandhas been transformed into one of the most exciting and dynamic community organisations in Australia.